In2:InThinking Network Forum Scholarships

 Memorial Scholarships - Van Bowen and Oscar Mink

 With great appreciation and excitement, the In2:InThinking Network announced the In2:InThinking Network's inaugural Russell L. Ackoff Scholarship in 2007, established by Metalex Manufacturing founder and CEO Werner Kummerle.
 This annual scholarship was established to honor the immense and diverse contributions of Dr. Ackoff's work in the areas of systems thinking, creativity, and management.
-He is also a prolific writer, releasing many a book in the past few years, including his last one, Management f-Laws: How Organizations Really Work, just before his 88th birthday.
+He is also a prolific writer, releasing many a book in the past few years, including Management f-Laws: How Organizations Really Work and Turning Learning Right Side Up.
 Over many decades, his efforts have reached across industries and continents, always delivered with grace, humor, and the utmost respect for people who work in organizations.
 The In2:InThinking Network feels incredibly fortunate to have both Werner Kummerle and Russell Ackoff as friends, supporters, and most importantly, participants.
 Metalex Manufacturing is a Forum Partner - Werner, his wife, and daughter and son all attended the 2006 Forum.
-Russ has attended several Forums as a speaker and guest of the Network, and has appeared twice as Thought Leader for Pratt & Whitney Rocketdyne's Enterprise Thinking Network's monthly Ongoing Discussion teleconferences.
+Russ attended our 2005 and 2006 Forums as a speaker, and appeared four times (2006-2009) as Thought Leader for Pratt & Whitney Rocketdyne's Enterprise Thinking Network's monthly Ongoing Discussion teleconferences.
 He has also been invited to share his wisdom with the entire staff of Metalex.
+Sadly, Russ died in October 2009, only a week after hip-joint replacement surgery.
+Link here to a special edition newsletter, dedicated to Russ, plus the December 2009 Ongoing Discussion, also dedicated to him.

 This scholarship, in the tradition of In2:InThinking scholarships, is meant to enable someone to attend the Forum, for the first time, who might not otherwise be aware of or be exposed to the Network and its resources and goals.
-The 2008 recipient might be a student, a healthcare professional, a teacher or school principal, a government employee, a community leader - any of whom would benefit from inclusion in the Network and contact with the incredible array of talented and concerned people that are the Network.
-Applicants for this scholarship should select "Ackoff Scholarship" under payment options when registering for the 2008 Forum.
+The 2012 recipient might be a student, a healthcare professional, a teacher or school principal, a government employee, a community leader - any of whom would benefit from inclusion in the Network and contact with the incredible array of talented and concerned people that are the Network.
+Applicants for this scholarship should select "Ackoff Scholarship" under payment options when registering for the 2012 Forum.
+Registration will open in mid-January.

 Contribute

-Contact Steve Byers, chair of the Scholarship Team, at scholarships@in2in.org for additional scholarship information.
+Contact Steve Byers, chair of our Scholarship Team, at scholarships@in2in.org for additional scholarship information.